Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the

 Hamiltonian for the system where each player interacts with its nearest neighbour is given by (see, Ref.~\cite{Adami}),

-In Eq.~(\ref{eqn:Ham}), $P_0$ and $P_1$ are projectors defined as $P_0=\ket{0}\bra{0}$ and $P_1=\ket{1}\bra{1}$. $P_0^{(i)}$ and $P_1^{(i)}$ denotes projection operators for up spin (cooperation) and down spin (defection) respectively for spin site $i$, while $m,n \in \{0,1\}$ denote indices of energy matrix $E$.
-Using HD approach, Ref.~\cite{Adami} proceeds to find game magnetisation for the system.
-The problems with this approach have been dealt with extensively in Refs.\cite{Colin,Colin2}.
-Still in this work for completeness, we discuss HD approach and derive both game magnetisation as well as average payoff per player and use it to compare results obtained with other models.
-We start by writing partition function for Hamiltonian depicted in (\ref{eqn:Ham}) as
+In Eq.~(\ref{eqn:Ham}), $P_0$ and $P_1$ are projectors defined as $P_0=\ket{0}\bra{0}$ and $P_1=\ket{1}\bra{1}$. $P_0^{(i)}$ and $P_1^{(i)}$ denote projection operators for up spin (cooperation) and down spin (defection), respectively, for spin site $i$, while $m,n \in \{0,1\}$ denote indices of energy matrix $E$.
+Ref.~\cite{Adami} proceeds to find game magnetization for the system using the HD approach.
+The problems with this approach have been dealt with extensively in Refs.\cite{Colin, Colin2}.
+Still, in this work, for completeness, we discuss the HD approach, derive both game magnetization and average payoff per player, and use it to compare results obtained with other models.
+We start by writing the partition function for Hamiltonian depicted in (\ref{eqn:Ham}) as